 - Add the turmeric, black pepper, chili, cumin, coriander, salt and fry the spices with the meat, onions and potatoes for 2-3 minutes.

-- Add the yogurt in 2-3 increments, vigorously stirring each time until it gets absorbed by the meat.
+- Lower the heat & add the yogurt in 2 increments, vigorously stirring each time until it is absorbed by the meat.

-- Next add the tomatoes and cardamom, lower the heat, cover the pot and simmer for 10-15 minutes until the mixture is thick.
-The lamb should be cooked through and the potatoes soft by this time.
+- Add the tomatoes and cardamom, cover the pot and simmer for 10-15 minutes until the mixture is thick.
+At this point, the lamb should be cooked through and the potatoes soft.

-- Finally add the spinach and it will wilt into the keema mixture.
-Turn the heat off immediately so the spinach remains a bright green color.
+- Turn the heat off & stir in the spinach.
+Allow it to wilt into the mixture but do not cook it so that the spinach retains a bright green color.
 Serve with rice, bread or rotis.

 ideas / variations